alexpaul/Binary-Tree/README.md

 ## Depth-First Order Traversal - In-Order

+> Review with Stacks and Recursion.
+If we are using recursion on a given problem keep in mind that we are using an implicit stack.

 #### Write a function that takes a Binary Tree node and prints all its values

 ```swift